WiseBanyan Review: Can You Really Invest for Free?

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 Do you think it’s possible to invest for free?
 The growing robo-advisor WiseBanyan not only allows you to invest for free, but they also manage your investments for you.
-Many hold back from investing in the stock market because they believe they can’t start investing with little money, they don’t have investing goals or they simply don’t know how to invest.
+Many don’t invest in the stock market because they believe they can’t start investing with little money, they don’t have investing goals or they simply don’t know how to invest.

 Features of WiseBanyan